 * Dr. Marcel Pietrzycki, physician -- an ardent worker for Polish Independence

 Pawlicki, physician; personal friend of San Francisco’s Archbishop Riordon

-Members Listed on the recreated PNA Lodge 7 Charter, 1880 (originally Council 4): Jan Banachowski, Kazimierz Bielawski, Władysław Borejko, Antoni Czarnecki, Konstanty Viktor Engelman, Max Engelman, Teodor Ferenc, Antoni Fijałkowski, Gustaw Hejlman, Antoni Hirschfelder, Paweł Jachowski, Władysław Januszkiewicz, Józef Jerczyński, Ignacy Jocz, Ignacy Kolasa, Andrzej Kopankiewicz, Count Leon Bronisław von Łąski, Aleksander Maliszewski, Kazimierz Nowak, Jan Nowak, Ignacy Olbinski, Ludwig Opio, Władysław Pawlicki
+Members Listed on the recreated PNA Lodge 7 Charter, 1880 (originally Lodge 4; now part of Council 4): Jan Banachowski, Kazimierz Bielawski, Władysław Borejko, Antoni Czarnecki, Konstanty Viktor Engelman, Max Engelman, Teodor Ferenc, Antoni Fijałkowski, Gustaw Hejlman, Antoni Hirschfelder, Paweł Jachowski, Władysław Januszkiewicz, Józef Jerczyński, Ignacy Jocz, Ignacy Kolasa, Andrzej Kopankiewicz, Count Leon Bronisław von Łąski, Aleksander Maliszewski, Kazimierz Nowak, Jan Nowak, Ignacy Olbinski, Ludwig Opio, Władysław [Ladislaus] Pawlicki, M.D.

 Since 1880, the Polish Society of California has been known as Branch (or Lodge) 7 of the Polish National Alliance.
 The Polish National Alliance of the United States of North America, popularly known as PNA or the Alliance, is the largest of all ethnically-based fraternal insurance benefit societies in this country.
 The Polish Club Inc. and the PNA, Lodge 7, are both long-time sponsors of Łowiczanie Polish Folk Ensemble.